 Nosql (non-relational) database systems have a huge advantage and disadvantage in their loose data structure.
 On one hand, this allows for much faster development and agility as your project grows.
 On the other hand, this also increases the chances of data inconsistency.

 Of course, we are all great developers using all measures to prevent data inconsistencies.
 Nonetheless, as if by magic, there are always outliers in our data and we just can’t handle them properly.

 Well, Mingo’s “Schema analyzer” helps with debugging such cases.

-First step is to find out whether you have any issue with your data.
+The first step is to find out whether you have any issues with your data.
 Using Mingo’s “Schema analyzer”, you’ll get a quick glance at the state of your data.

 You may restrict the analysis using a query selector and limit the number of documents analyzed.
 Setting the limit to a negative number will analyze the last X documents matching the query.

 Once you see the results, you have several ways to act.